Uploading content is easy as pie. You just hit that fat

 We provide two important fields for metadata: Tags and Source URL.

 Tags are designed to let you group items together and describe them in terms of their content.
 The Description field — primarily intended for people uploading original content to the site — can be used to provide a more detailed description of or context around the item.
-It can also be used for audio descriptions for people with screenreaders.
+It can also be used to provide audio descriptions for people with screenreaders.

 For more information on how to properly use tags, please see our Tag Guidelines.